 PROFILE: The Caterpillar Foundation was established in 1952 as the philanthropic arm of the Peoria, Illinois based heavy machinery company Caterpillar.
 The foundation works with partners around the world to “alleviate poverty and place people on the path to prosperity,” with grantmaking focusing on education, the environment, and basic needs.

-Caterpillar’s environmental grantmaking supports programs and projects related to natural resource management, soil conservation, pollution reduction, reforestation, and advocating for long-term sustainable development.
+Caterpillar’s conservation grantmaking supports programs and projects related to natural resource management, soil conservation, pollution reduction, reforestation, and advocating for long-term sustainable development.

 The Caterpillar Foundation does not accept unsolicited requests for funding or grant applications.
 Those invited to apply for a grant must submit their applications between February 1 and July 1.